 Is Bisphenol A banned in the European Union?

+Some EU countries have developed their own national regulations related to the restrictions of BPA.
 For example, France bans the use of BPA in food packaging intended to be used by consumers of all ages.
-Othe member states of the EU, such as Sweden, Denmark, or Belgium, only ban BPA in certain food contact materials intended for young children.
+Other EU member states, such as Sweden, Denmark, or Belgium, ban BPA in certain food contact materials intended for young children.

 - Food packaging